lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/10-kubernetes-RBAC.md

 ### Where to configure it
 You configure this in the Deployment manifest of the Kubernetes Dashboard — typically found in a file like dashboard.yaml or managed via Helm.

-Inside the container spec, you add the following args: section:
+Inside the container spec, you add the following arguments:
 ```yaml
 containers:
   - name: kubernetes-dashboard